tulz-app/frontroute/website/src/main/resources/doc/reference/under-the-hood/path-matching.md

 The way to use path matchers is to pass them as arguments to the path-matching directives like `path` or `pathPrefix`: see [built-in directives](/reference/directives)

-Those directives will be "matching" with the values provided by the corresponding path matchers as is, or rejecting if the path matcher rejects:
+Those directives will match when the corresponding `PathMatcher` matches (and provide the value as is), or reject when the path matcher rejects:

 ```scala
 val d1: Directive[String] = pathPrefix(segment) // because segment is a PathMatcher[String]